Scholarships, Bursaries, Awards and more!

 In addition to applying online here, applicants are asked to submit an essay, video, song or infographic in response to one of three questions:

-2. The current state of the world poses many challenges.
-How do you remain hopeful?
-How can a democratic labour movement bring forth change?
+c) The current state of the world poses many challenges.
+What inspires you towards making a positive change?
+How can the BCGEU drive that change?

 For more information on application eligibility and to apply for a scholarship, click here.